GSO 2.0

 MAGEEC

-2013-2014.
-The MAGEEC research project aimed to make machine learning feasible in commercial compilers, specifically for generating energy efficient code on deeply embedded systems.
+The Machine Guided Energy Efficient Compiler (MAGEEEC) project was an InnovateUK supported research program led by Embecosm in partnership with the University of Bristol from May 2013 to November 2014.
+Its goal was to make machine learning feasible in commercial compilers, specifically for generating energy efficient code on deeply embedded systems.
+The target was to […]